 <The nature of Shout communications is a few short words or less, a single word.
 The general mode of Shout can be a sentence of up to fifteen or twenty words..
 A giant text format, letters nearly two inches tall, displays five or six letters at a time.
 They do a horizontal scroll, letter-by-letter, word-by-word, from the right and to the left.
 Each letter pauses for a fraction of a second before appearing to roll out of the window, to the left.
 If a letter is followed by a blank, it is assumed to be the end of a word.

 Messages are expected to be short.
-The Shout environment does not suppert keying in long massages.
-The capacity for more than ten words is support to facilitate spoken, dictated messages, an alternate source of input.
+The Shout environment does not support keying in long massages.
+The capacity for more than ten words is supported to facilitate spoken, dictated messages, an alternate source of input.
 There is a microphone icon next to the return key on the iPhone touch keyboard.
-When you tap it, the dicatation subview appears.
+When you tap it, the dictation subview appears.
 It is a signal: start speaking.
 When you do and as you speak, the view shows real-time sound waves.
 It also has a keyboard icon that is a button to stop the audio input and return to the iPhone keyboard.
 There you can tap the return key and send the input to the Shout app.
-The input that was spoken appear in Shout's text input area.
-It can edited and corrected before hitting the return key.
+The input that was spoken appears in Shout's text input area.
+It can be edited and corrected before hitting the return key.
 When the return hit is hit, the giant text Shout output starts across the screen.
 Needless to say, you have to hold the iPhone in a horizontal position so as to be readable.

-Shout works outddoors and with social distancing.
+Shout works outdoors and with social distancing.

 Short messages of short words have always been important in human and pre-human communications.
 There are two new reasons why they work well with Shout today:

-Shout can be used to bid at auctions of live stock, used cars, or gold bullion.
+Shout can be used to bid at auctions of livestock, used cars, or gold bullion.
 It can be used to vote like on America's Got Talent.